happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 - Each update may trigger an LLM call
 - Updates may invalidate large portions of downstream output

-Trade-offs will vary:
+Trade-offs will vary depending on:
 - Length of context
 - Number of past results being maintained
-- How much computation can be skipped
+- Amount of computation that can be skipped

 This is similar to the broader debate between long-context LLMs and RAG—more on that in a future discussion.

 **Emergence of Slow Compute?**

-The general rationale behind managing a semantic-aware memory systems for generative AI is that we should attempt to trade expensive computation for cheaper storage by preserving and reusing processed data.
-Therefore, ideally LLM does not have to "re-learn" anything or spend marginal cognitive energy to learn new knowledge.
-This allows models to become more capable over time as it 1. memorizes more information, 2. learns the latest updates and memorize them and 3. performs inference much faster and more resource efficient.
-Building incremental memory system should be part of effort enabling continual learning for generative AI.
+The general rationale behind managing semantic-aware memory systems for generative AI is that we should attempt to trade expensive computation for cheaper storage by preserving and reusing processed data.
+Ideally, LLMs should not need to "re-learn" learned information or only spend marginal cognitive effort to incorporate new knowledge.
+This allows models to become more capable over time as they:
+1. Memorize more information,
+2. Learn the latest updates and store them, and
+3. Perform inference much faster and more resource-efficiently.

+Building incremental memory systems should be part of enabling continual learning for generative AI.

 <img src="/images/blogs/layers.png" alt="legal" width="400"/>

-Most of the problems discussed in this post focused on the dynamic parameterized memory (e.g., KV cache) and textual memory, as shown in the green box above, which should be shared as a service across models and applications.
-But what does this imply from the system-building perspective?
+Most of the problems discussed in this post focus on dynamic parameterized memory (e.g., KV cache) and textual memory, shown in the green box above, which should be shared as a service across models and applications.
+But what does this imply from a system-building perspective?

 Incremental processing (if done right) should reduce computation significantly, as [discussed previously](#maintaining-incremental-llm-memory-parameterized-memory):

-If we choose **Append delta as conversation** (<ins>best generalizability, least cost effective</ins>), which is the most generalizable approach, the updates are maintained as logs as part of the textual memory.
-The challenge rises at *where* to maintain update history, as well as *how* and *when* to compact update history to fit in model's context window.
+If we choose **Append delta as conversation** (<ins>best generalizability, least cost-effective</ins>), the updates are maintained as logs in the textual memory.
+The challenge then becomes *where* to maintain update history, as well as *how* and *when* to compact the update history to fit within the model's context window.

-If we choose to **Recompute sub-paragraph** (<ins>medium generalizability, medium cost effective</ins>), we should be able to identify reusable tokens from past results.
-The generation process would be a mix of decoding/prefilling requests similar to constraint-decoding.
-This could change most of the engine design that based on the assumption that LLM inference is single round prefill + decode.
-Meanwhile, depending on the reusability of KV cache, this could result in frequent, token-level updates to stored KV on every update request.
-Making KV cache a more compute-intensive component.
+If we choose to **Recompute sub-paragraphs** (<ins>medium generalizability, medium cost-effectiveness</ins>), we should identify reusable tokens from past results.
+The generation process would mix decoding and prefilling requests—similar to constraint-decoding.
+This could fundamentally change engine design, which traditionally assumes LLM inference is a single round of prefill + decode.
+Meanwhile, depending on KV cache reusability, this approach could result in frequent, token-level updates to stored KV on every update request, making the KV cache a more compute-intensive component.

-In the scenario where **Replace keywords** (<ins>least generalizability, most cost effective</ins>) is possible, the update process could be done directly at where the result is stored.
-This eliminate the needs for accelerator completely.
-Making it possible to perform "near-storage inference".
-The challenge here, is that we are able to pre-establish mappings between key words in source data and inference result offline.
+In the scenario where **Replace keywords** (<ins>least generalizability, most cost-effective</ins>) is possible, the update process could happen directly where results are stored.
+This eliminates the need for accelerators entirely, enabling "near-storage inference."
+The challenge here is that mappings between key words in source data and inference results must be pre-established offline.

-Pre-establishing this mapping, along with several potential directions discussed previously (e.g., tracking dependency structure, query re-writing, view maintenance and selection, etc.) can all be seen as attempts to **externalize LLM's thought process from fast to slow (but larger) storage**.
-Many of these operations are also not directly triggered by any immediate request and must be carried out of inference's critical path as part of the maintenance process.
+Pre-establishing such mappings, along with other potential directions discussed earlier (e.g., [tracking dependency structures, query rewriting, view maintenance and selection](#updates-to-context)), can all be seen as attempts to **externalize LLM's thought process from fast to slow (but larger) storage**.
+Many of these operations are not triggered by immediate requests and must happen off the inference critical path as part of background maintenance.

-It is possible, I think, the focus of building LLM serving stack, would start to shift from optimizing inference task on **fast compute devices** (e.g., mostly accelerators) to **a more collaborative, full-stack solution that leverages slow compute** (i.e., near-storage) to extract information that further enhance real-time inference from both performance and efficiency perspectives.
+It is possible, I think, that the focus of building LLM serving stacks will start shifting—from purely optimizing inference tasks on **fast compute devices** (e.g., accelerators)—to **more collaborative, full-stack solutions that leverage slow compute** (i.e., near-storage) to enhance real-time inference, both in terms of performance and efficiency.

 <!-- Future directions: indexing context, caching for reuse, long vs. short generation -->